 More evaluation projects related to the Ontario Strategy are under way:

 Modelling Intervention and Strategy Effects

-Development of a model to simulate the effects of tobacco control interventions on initiation, consumption, quitting and possibly on morbidity and mortality in Ontario.
+This cross cutting project continues to refine the Ontario SimSmoke model in order to improve its validity, accuracy and usefulness as a tool to simulate the effects of tobacco control interventions on initiation, consumption, quitting and possibly on morbidity and mortality in Ontario.

 We also apply our evaluation expertise to projects in other jurisdictions.

 Learning How Comprehensive Tobacco Control Strategies Work in Practice